abelardojarab/vim-config/.vim/plugged/nvim-web-devicons/README.md

     name = "Zsh"
   }
  };
+ -- globally enable different highlight colors per icon (default to true) -- if set to false all icons will have the default icon's color color_icons = true;
  -- globally enable default icons (default to false) -- will get overriden by `get_icons` option default = true;